wp-plugins/wordpress-css-drop-down-menu/readme.txt

 1. Upload the 'wordpress-css-drop-down-menu' folder to the `/wp-content/plugins/` directory or install it from Wordpress.org's Plugin directory inside your Wordpress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Add a Dropdown widget to one of your sidebars.
+3. Add a Dropdown widget to one of your sidebars.
 If you want to shown the widget in the header of your theme, [add a sidebar to your header file and update your functions.php file to add a new sidebar there](http://codex.wordpress.org/Customizing_Your_Sidebar "Customizing your Sidebar").
 Alternatively just manually reference the class as shown below:

-<?php  $myMenu = new CSSDropDownMenu(); /* Optionally place options here */ $myMenu->show(); ?>
+  $myMenu = new CSSDropDownMenu(); /* Optionally place options here */ $myMenu->show();

 Note: The reason I recommend you add a sidebar to your header is simply because it's easier to edit than going in and editing the PHP every time you want to change something.
 Remember, a 'sidebar' is a misnomer, really it should just be called a 'widget area'.

-5. You may now begin modifying the CSS to suit, and editing your widget options to your taste.
+4. You may now begin modifying the CSS to suit, and editing your widget options to your taste.
 You can also activate the JS addon plugin to use Superfish.
 This is a different CSS file that you will be using.
 In future versions I'll make this process easier to use.

 Menu options (if manually coding):